Pair programming: Design quality

 In an attempt to share goals and plans, the programmers must overtly negotiate a shared course of action when a conflict arises between them.
 In doing so, they consider a larger number of ways of solving the problem than a single programmer alone might do.
 This significantly improves the design quality of the program as it reduces the chances of selecting a poor method.

 Satisfaction

-In an online survey of pair programmers from 2000, 96% of programmers stated that they enjoyed work more while pair programming than programming alone.
+In an online survey of pair programmers from 2000, 96% of programmers stated that they enjoyed working more while pair programming than programming alone.
 Furthermore, 95% said that they were more confident in their work when they pair programmed.
-However, as the survey was among self-selected pair programmers, it did not account for programmers who were forced to pair programs.
+However, as the survey was among self-selected pair programmers, it did not account for programmers who were forced to pair program.

 Learning

 Knowledge is constantly shared between pair programmers, whether in the industry or in a classroom.
 Many sources suggest that students show higher confidence when programming in pairs, and many learn whether it be from tips on programming language rules to overall design skills.
 In "promiscuous pairing", each programmer communicates and works with all the other programmers on the team rather than pairing only with one partner, which causes knowledge of the system to spread throughout the whole team.
 Pair programming allows programmers to examine their partner's code and provide feedback, which is necessary to increase their own ability to develop monitoring mechanisms for their own learning activities.